vidjil/vidjil/doc/user.md

 - Import: You can provide your exported settings file.
 A log of the imported values is displayed under a dedicated menu.
 - Reset: All settings are reset to their default values.
 Templates are also erased.

-This panel is availabe at the bottom of settings menu under "manage settings" entry.
+This panel is available at the bottom of settings menu under "manage settings" entry.

 ## Keyboard shortcuts